copygirl/cepfc/MODLIST.md

 - [Save My Stronghold](https://www.curseforge.com/minecraft/mc-mods/save-my-stronghold) - Fixes to Stronghold generation to guarantee they're not generated broken.

 ## Mechanics
-- [Immersive Portals](https://www.curseforge.com/minecraft/mc-mods/immersive-portals-for-forge) - See and walk through portals fluidly.
+- [Immersive Portals](https://www.curseforge.com/minecraft/mc-mods/immersive-portals-for-forge) - See and travel through portals fluidly.
-- [Carry On](https://www.curseforge.com/minecraft/mc-mods/carry-on) - Carry blocks in your hands along with their content.
+- [Carry On](https://www.curseforge.com/minecraft/mc-mods/carry-on) - Carry blocks (along with their contents) and entities in your hands.

 ## Cosmetics
 - [Fairy Lights](https://www.curseforge.com/minecraft/mc-mods/fairy-lights) - Adorable lights you can hang from one block to another.